Are you and your team currently utilizing the Process Improvement Mindset? If not, that could be a real problem for your processes!

 What does it mean to have a continuous improvement mindset?

 Simple.
 To view every process as something that’s up and coming.
 It’s a snowball of contributions from your team, tools, technology, equipment, and lessons learned the hard way and turning all of that into lessons that help your future self.

 Hopefully, this helped you get a real-world example of process improvement, especially when it’s done little by little along the way.

 The best improvements to a process are often minor, tiny details you can clarify that have a ripple effect downstream.

 The other approach we mentioned initially, “Pause and look at everything,” is super important, but we don’t need to start at that scale.
 Most of us are never going to work at that scale.

 Instead, if we focus on the details and make tiny tweaks, you’ll be amazed at what the effect is in the big picture.
 That’s one of the reasons why we talk about process as a bottom-up effort instead of a top-down one.

 Until next time, enjoy the process.

-Join our FREE Facebook Group to be a part of a community where we facilitate learning and the exchange of ideas on all things tech, ClickUp, systems, and process!
+Join our FREE Facebook Group to be a part of a community where we facilitate learning and the exchange of ideas on all things tech, Use our ClickUp affiliate link!, systems, and process!